HydrogenClient/ChatGPT-Open-Source-1.0/README.md

 The frontend is fully static and runs in the browser.
 All AI inference is performed by the API you host and control.

+## Hosted API

+A live instance of the AI API is available at:

 [ChatGPT Open-Source 1.0 API on Hugging Face Spaces](https://huggingface.co/spaces/CooLLaMACEO/ChatGPTOpenSource1.0)

+This allows you to try the interface without setting up your own API.
+The backend is fully open-source, so you can inspect, modify, or host it yourself.

 ## Features